 How are we going to do it?

-The Improving Lives Together Programme will bring system partners together to lead and deliver improved discharge planning and reduced hospital length of stay, across Norfolk & Waveney.
+The RightCareNoW Programme brings system partners together to lead and deliver improved discharge planning and reduced hospital length of stay, across Norfolk & Waveney.
 There are two timelines for the delivery of discharge improvement, which will happen alongside each other.
-We will focus on process-based improvement to be delivered in the first 6 months and a programme of wider transformational improvement with a longer term 18-month timescale.
-The immediate priorities over the next 3 months will be: